Jaybit0/QML/readme.md

 ![](imgs/model_training3.svg)

-As we can see, the probability of measuring a `1` at the target lane is now much higher than before.
+As we can see, the probability of measuring a `1` at the model lane is now much higher than before.

 ### Model training with multiple model lanes